 For some children, SEND can be identified at an early age.
-However, for other children and young people difficulties become evident only as they develop.
+However, for other children and young people, difficulties become evident only as they develop.
 All those who work with children and young people should be alert to emerging difficulties and respond early.
+An 'initial concern' is filled out by the class teacher and parent and given to the Inclusion Leader.